bartandrews/infinite_cylinder/README.rst

 **.idea** is used to store PyCharm configuration files, in case I would like to make changes to the code using a PyCharm project on a remote computer.

+**notebooks** stores Mathematica notebooks for the analysis of the models e.g. band structure of the Haldane model.

 File naming convention
 ----------------------